DHMechatronicAG/ArduinoSketchUploader/README.md

 # Fork Changes

+Support DTR via GPIO (Can be set via options; tested on Raspberry Pi 3B+ with Andino X1).
 Changed project types to .NET Core 3.1 and upgraded all NuGet references and made changes to fit.

 ## Compatibility ##